DurransEdward/mathematical-flash-cards/README.md

-# mathematical-flash-cards
+# Mathematical Flash Cards

-An browser based flash card application which is compatible with LaTeX
+A browser based flash card application which is compatible with LaTeX